 - Tomoya from CLANNAD, as you'd expect when the narrator is The Gadfly.

-- Phase, in the webfiction Whateley Universe.
-Phase is a superpowered mutant rather than a PI, but in the stories in which she is the narrator, she is a snarky commentator, very intellectual, well read, even for a teenager who has been to all the 'right' private schools, far too knowledgeable about food (even if she's spent her life as the heir to billions eating the finest food anywhere), and still associates with the other rich kids at the Super Hero School Whateley Academy.
+- Phase is a superpowered mutant rather than a PI, but in the stories in which he is the narrator, he is a snarky commentator, very intellectual, well read, even for a teenager who has been to all the 'right' private schools, far too knowledgeable about food (even if he's spent his life as the heir to billions eating the finest food anywhere), and still associates with the other rich kids at the Super Hero School Whateley Academy.

-- Chaka has a snarky observation for many a situation.
-She's a lot more easy-going than Phase, though.
-Most people are.
+- Chaka has a snarky (and sassy)) observation for many a situation.
+She's a lot more easy-going than Phase, though, although that's not a high bar to clear.